Seneca-ICTOER/SPO600/docs/G-6502/6502-instructions-introduction.md

 You can find the execution time in the instruction charts found in the [Resources](#resources) section below.

-To convert the number of cycles to time, multiply the cycles by the time between system clock (ADD LINK) pulses.
+To convert the number of cycles to time, multiply the cycles by the time between system [clock](/E-ComputerArchitecture/clock.md) pulses.
 Many 6502 systems operated at 1 MHz (1 million operations per second), and therefore 1 cycle corresponded to 1 millionth of a second, or 1 microsecond (uS).
 Therefore, an instruction that took 4 clock cycles would take 4 uS to execute.

 ## Instructions by Category